burespe1/semantic-dictionary/drafts/DR_EU_2024-490/observed-data-on-cancellations_cancelations-and-reason-rail.md

 ---
-id: observed-data-on-cancellations_for-scheduled--passenger-services
+id: observed-data-on-cancellations_cancelations-and-reason-rail
-label: for scheduled transport: cancellations, and when possible the reason, of rail passenger services
+label: cancellations, and when possible the reason, of rail passenger services
 definition:
 category: Level of Service 4
 language: en